liijunwei/practice/ruby/working-with-unix-processes/19.spawning_terminal_processes/note01.md

 ```
 + The most common usage for IO.popen is an implementation of Unix pipes in pure Ruby.

-+ That’s where the ‘p’ comes from in popen.
++ That's where the 'p' comes from in popen.

-+ Underneath it’s still doing the fork+exec, but it’s also setting up a pipe to communicate with the spawned process.
++ Underneath it's still doing the fork+exec, but it's also setting up a pipe to communicate with the spawned process.

 + That pipe is passed as the block argument in the block form of IO.popen.